 - "Happy Eid"

-After you hit send, a starburst will shoot across the screen from left to right, exploding with a sort of cha-ching sound effect as it falls from the starlit night sky.
+After you hit send, a starburst will shoot across the screen from left to right, exploding with a cha-ching sound effect as it falls from the starlit night sky.

 Eid Mubarak is a traditional Muslim greeting used mainly for the holy festivals of Eid al-Fitr and Eid al-Adha.
-Eid al-Fitr is the "Feast of Breaking the Fast," celebrated at the end of Ramadan when many adult Muslims fast.
+Eid al-Fitr is the "Feast of Breaking the Fast," celebrated when many adult Muslims fast at the end of Ramadan.
 Just over two months later is Eid al-Adha, the Islam "Feast of the Sacrifice" holiday celebrated when many Muslims perform the Hajj pilgrimage to Mecca.

 "Eid" means celebration in Arabic, while "Mubarak" means blessed.
 Together, the literal translation is "blessed celebration," but it can be translated as "have a blessed holiday," "blessed feast," "blessed festival," or another variation.
 It's frequently shortened to "Blessed Eid" or "Happy Eid."

 Most of the other full-screen message effects for iMessage have keyword or keyphrase triggers that will auto-send an animation.
-And while there are only two for Shooting Star, most of the others have many different variations.
-In total, there are over 200 triggers in over 40 different languages.
+And while there are only two for Shooting Star (that we know of), most of the others have many different variations.
+There are over 200 triggers in over 40 different languages!

 Just updated your iPhone?
 See everything that's new with Apple's latest iOS update: